Holistische Arts

 CIN2/3, PAP1, HPV negative

-LEEP vs. escharotic treatment
+LEEP procedure vs. escharotic treatment

 Treatment comparison

-Feature LEEP Procedure Escharotic Treatment
+Feature LEEP procedure or conization Escharotic treatment

 Method Surgical (electric loop) Local application of tincture